You can learn about the terms used in these questions and answers from our glossary.

 No eggs or chicks have ever been taken by predators while in the nest, perhaps due to its covered nature and the structure of the tower.
 Fledged juveniles are more at risk of accidents while they hone their flying skills and can be preyed upon by cats and foxes if on the ground.

 The chicks are named by public vote from a list of gender-neutral and themed names provided by Dr Kinross.
 Gender identification of juveniles is not a straightforward process.
-Males initially grow faster than females who then catch up and overtake the males.
 It is easier if there is a mixed brood, but harder when there is a single chick so gender may not be determined until close to fledging.

-No, banding or tracking is not part of the current research project aims and the chances of resighting is very low.
+No, banding or tracking is not part of the current research project aims and the chances of resighting are very low.

 The white down on chicks will gradually be replaced by brown and cream/beige feathers.
 They have vertical banding on their front feathers (adult banding is horizontal), a pale grey cere and pale yellow legs and talons.
 They retain this plumage for a year giving them protection as they pass through other peregrine territories as they are readily identifiable as being too young to breed and not a threat.